Booodaness/Scientific-Notes/README.md

 This repository is a collection of collaborative, open-source notes on various topics in mathematical physics, physics and mathematics.
 The project has the structure of an [Obsidian](https://obsidian.md/) vault.

-For screenshots and resources for contributors, see [screenshots.md](!Common/!Assets/Presentations/screenshots.md) and [RESOURCES.md](RESOURCES.md), respectively.
+For screenshots of the project, see [screenshots.md](!Common/!Assets/Presentations/screenshots.md).

 ## Viewing locally
 ### Without Git